DavidFW1960/bom-weather-card/info.md

 Download the weather_icons.zip and unzip it for the new icons.
 This is only applicable if you are using the hybrid or new icon set!!!
 THIS IS A BREAKING CHANGE unless you are configured to use the old icons.
-I have also changed the forecast icon to never use the day icon - it will now always use night.
+I have also changed the forecast icon to never use the night icon - it will now always use day.